David Thompson (explorer): Hudson's Bay Company (HBC)

 On 2 September 1784, Thompson arrived in Churchill (now in Manitoba) and was put to work as a clerk/secretary, copying the personal papers of the governor of Fort Churchill, Samuel Hearne.
-The next year he was transferred to nearby York Factory, and over the next few years spent time as a secretary at Cumberland House, Saskatchewan, and South Branch House before arriving at Manchester House in 1787.
-During those years he learned to keep accounts and other records, calculate values of furs (It was noted that he also had several expensive beaver pelts at that time even when a secretary's job would not pay terribly well), track supplies and other duties.
+The next year he was transferred to nearby York Factory, and over the next few years spent time as a secretary at Cumberland House, and South Branch House of the Hudson's Bay Company before being transferred to Manchester House in 1787.
+During those years he learned to keep accounts and other records, calculate values of furs (it was noted that he also had several expensive beaver pelts at that time even when a secretary's job would not pay terribly well), track supplies and other duties.

 On 23 December 1788, Thompson seriously fractured his tibia, forcing him to spend the next two winters at Cumberland House convalescing.
 It was during this time that he greatly refined and expanded his mathematical, astronomical, and surveying skills under the tutelage of Hudson's Bay Company surveyor Philip Turnor.
 It was also during this time that he lost sight in his right eye.

 In 1790, with his apprenticeship nearing its end, Thompson requested a set of surveying tools in place of the typical parting gift of fine clothes offered by the company to those completing their indenture.
 He received both.
 He entered the employ of the Hudson's Bay Company as a fur trader.
 In 1792 he completed his first significant survey, mapping a route to Lake Athabasca (where today's Alberta/Saskatchewan border is located).

 Between February and May 1793, Thompson made 34 observations of the longitude of Cumberland House using lunar distances.
 The mean of these observations was 102°12′ W, about 2' east of the modern value.
 The mean error of the 34 observations was about 15' of longitude.
 Broughton (2009) notes that the precision of the type of sextant used by Thompson was 15" of arc, corresponding to 7.5' of longitude giving an absolute limit to the precision of an individual observation.
 The error in Thompson's mean was several times less than this.
 The time he took on these observations, about 3 hours of calculation each, indicates that he understood the power of averages.

 In recognition of his map-making and surveying skills, the company promoted Thompson to the surveyor in 1794.
 He continued working for the Hudson's Bay Company until 23 May 1797 when, frustrated by an order to cease surveying and focus on the fur trade, he left.
 He walked 80 mi in the snow in order to enter the employ of the competition, the North West Company.
 There he continued to work as a fur trader and surveyor.